Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Order-Preserving Dimension Reduction

 \section{Order-Preserving Dimension Reduction}

 This section first presents a new notion, i.e., Order-Preserving Measure (OPM), for the \textit{set} of $k$-nearest neighbors that are preserved during a map between two metric spaces.
 Then, a closed-form function is constructed to quantify the relationship among the space dimensionality, the number of data points, and the OPM.
-Finally, a detailed implementation is presented about how to incorporate the new measure and function into scientific applications.
+Finally, a detailed implementation is presented about how to incorporate the new measure and function real-world multimodal retrieval systems.